GuiHaasBR/final_project/README.md

 ├── notebooks/                   # Python notebooks with analysis ├── pipelines/                   # ML pipelines
 ├── scalers/                     # ML scalers
-├── app.py                       # Executor os the App
+├── app.py                       # Executor of the App
 ├── README.md                    # This file
-└── slides                       # Url of presentation
+└── slides                       # URL of presentation
 ```
 ## 👥 Project by:
 __*Guilherme Haas*__